Is selling to corporates right for you and your business?

 What do you mean by ‘selling to corporates’?

-Lots of people consider ‘selling to corporates’ but what does that mean to you?
+Lots of coaches, consultants and trainers are considering ‘selling to corporates’ but what does that mean to you?

 Are you talking about selling:

 “The amount of people who’ve said to me, ‘I want corporate.’
 Says Alex Coward, coach and consultant to service-based entrepreneurs.
-“I’m thinking Unilever, HSBC, NHS but they’re thinking anyone that’s not an online business.”
+“I’m thinking Unilever, HSBC and NHS but they’re thinking anyone that’s not an online business.”

 I know you’re going to groan when I say this, but getting clear on your ideal client is crucial.